Migration lunches 2017-18

 - ‘Migration and Identity’ – Friday 1st December 2017, 1-2pm, Room 2.09 Armstrong Building (map ref: 22) with special guest Sarah Smart (Coordinator Newcastle City of Sanctuary) plus a panel discussion co-organised by Ekanem Ebinne (ICMuS) featuring Dr Michael Richardson (GPS), Dr Robin Finlay (GPS), and Sean Gill (GPS)

 - ‘Migration and Conflict’ Wednesday 7th February 2018, 1-2pm, Room 2.09 Armstrong Building (map ref: 22) with a panel discussion co-organised by Christel Querton (Law School) featuring Dr Craig Jones (GPS)

-- ‘Migration and Ethics’ Wednesday 30th April 2018, 1-2pm, Room 2.09 Armstrong Building (map ref: 22) with special guest Prof Richard Davies (Pro-Vice-Chancellor Engagement and Internationalisation, Newcastle University)
+- ‘Migration and Ethics’ Monday 30th April 2018, 1-2pm, Room 2.09 Armstrong Building (map ref: 22) with a panel discussion co-organised by Silvia Maritati (GPS) and special guest Prof Richard Davies (Pro-Vice-Chancellor Engagement and Internationalisation, Newcastle University)

 The aims of these lunches are threefold:

 - to provide a forum for colleagues with an established record of migration research to present and discuss ongoing work

 - to encourage colleagues whose work intersects with migration to consider the importance of this theme in shaping historical and contemporary realities